cceelen/scc-tdd-cpp/cpp-gtest/README.md

 # Simple unit test project
-This simple unit test project uses biicode, gtest and gmock.
+This simple unit test project uses conan, gtest and gmock.

 ## Building
 Run the command
 ```
-  bii buzz
+  conan install --build=missing
 ```
-This will automatically find dependencies (*bii deps* and *bii find*), import and build everything.
+This will automatically find use the declared dependencies (conantfile.txt) and builds them.

-For only a plain build run
+Build the project with
 ```
-  bii build
+  conan build
 ```
 The resulting file is inside of the directory *bin*